 On December 30, 2019, we entered into a research collaboration and exclusive worldwide license agreement with Iovance Biotherapeutics.
-Iovance will license certain TALEN® technology in order to develop tumor infiltrating lymphocytes (TIL) that have been genetically edited to create more potent cancer therapeutics.
-The worldwide exclusive license enables Iovance use of TALEN® technology to address multiple gene targets to modify TIL for therapeutic use in several cancer indications.
+Iovance licensed our TALEN® technology in order to develop tumor infiltrating lymphocytes (TIL) that have been genetically edited to create more potent cancer therapeutics.
+The worldwide exclusive license enables Iovance to use TALEN® technology to address multiple gene targets to modify TIL for therapeutic use in several cancer indications.
 Financial terms of this license include development, regulatory and sales milestone payments to us, as well as royalty payments based on net sales of TALEN®-modified TIL products.